To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-The museum is open seasonally from May 1st through October 31st.
+The Wright Museum will be open May 1st through October 31st, 2026.